w3c/wai-tutorials/source/images/textual.html.erb.md

 ## Image of a mathematical expression
 {:.ex}

 This math expression shows how to signify that a number is recurring.
 The `alt` text is “0.3333 recurring.
 (The recurrence is indicated by a line over the ‘3’ in the fourth decimal place)”.
-In this instance the way that the recurrence is shown is important, so it forms part of the text alternative.
-This isn’t the case with all math expressions.
+In this particular example the way that the recurrence is shown is important, so it is equally described in the text alternative.
+As with all images, the author is in the best position to determine what information is intended to be conveyed by the image and construct the text alternative accordingly.

 {::nomarkdown}
 <%= sample_start %>